hoprnet/hoprnet/docs/hopr-documentation/docs/developers/starting-local-cluster.md

 ### Gitpod URLs

 When running a HOPR cluster inside Gitpod, all the URLs will be exposed via their own DNS service, which resolves services to ports via
-URLs that look like this `https://13302-hoprnet-mynechat-7x6h2ghc17f.ws-us30.gitpod.io`.
+URLs that look something like this: `https://13302-hoprnet-mynechat-7x6h2ghc17f.ws-us30.gitpod.io`.
 These URLs change every so often, and are behind
-SSL certificates within Gitpod, making them susceptible to `Mixed-content` and `CORS` erros when working locally.
+SSL certificates within Gitpod, making them susceptible to `Mixed-content` and `CORS` errors when working locally.

-To avoid these issues, we recommend installing the [Gitpod Companion App](https://www.gitpod.io/docs/develop/local-companion), which will forward Gitpod's services to your workstation, so you can use them via `127.0.0.1` instead of the Gitpod URLs.
-As all our documentation assume this local IP, so using the app will make things easier for you to read on.
+To avoid these issues, we recommend installing the [Gitpod Companion App](https://www.gitpod.io/docs/develop/local-companion), which will forward Gitpod's services to your workstation.
+You can use them via `127.0.0.1` instead of the Gitpod URLs.
+All our documentation assumes this local IP, so using the app will make things easier for you as you read on.

 ### Replacing URLs

-If you do not want to use the Gitpod Companion App, just remember to replace the URLs in the documentation to your Gitpod service URL.
-You can obtain the specific URL per port running the tool `gp`.
-For knowing the URL behind port `13301` you run the following:
+If you do not want to use the Gitpod Companion App, just remember to replace the URLs in the documentation with your Gitpod service URL.
+You can obtain the specific URL for each port by running the `gp` tool.
+For example, to learn the URL behind port `13301` run the following:

 ```bash
 gp url 13301
 ```

 which will return something like `https://13301-hoprnet-mynechat-7x6h2ghc17f.ws-us30.gitpod.io`.
-Please be aware that depending on whether the documentation refers to your `HTTP_URL` or `WS_URL`, you might need to change the protocol from `https` to `wss`.
+Please be aware that you might need to change the protocol from `https` to `wss`, depending on whether the documentation refers to your `HTTP_URL` or `WS_URL`, .

 ## Local Setup

-The local setup will give you a similar setup to the one the HOPR team works with on a daily basis.
-After all dependencies are installed, this configuration allows you to develop HOPR apps offline.
+Running a local setup will give you a similar setup to the one the HOPR team works with on a daily basis.
+After all dependencies are installed, this configuration will allow you to develop HOPR apps offline.

 1. **Download the latest version of the repository**: Download a local version of our [GitHub repository monorepo](https://github.com/hoprnet/hoprnet)[^2] and unzip it in your local folder (roughly `~30 Mbs` at the time of writing).
 For the next tasks, we will assume you are within that folder.